 Ms. Despoina Balouktsi, Teaching and Research Assistant, and PhD Student

 Mr. Johannes Wohlfart, Research Assistant (externally funded project) and PhD Student

 Haliassos holds the Chair of Macroeconomics and Finance at Goethe University Frankfurt.
 He is Research Fellow of the Centre for Economic Policy Research (CEPR, UK), Founding Director of the CEPR Network on Household Finance (2015- ), and International Research Fellow of NETSPAR (The Netherlands).
 He is also advisor to the European Central Bank on the Eurozone Survey of Household Finances and Consumption since its inception in 2006 and member of the Research Board of the Think Forward Initiative.
-He has served as member of the Consultative Working Group of ESMA’s Investor Protection and Intermediaries Standing Committee (2015-2017), as Director of the Center for Financial Studies for two terms (1.2010-12.2015), and he has been Founding Director of SAFE, a multi-million center of excellence on a Sustainable Architecture for Finance in Europe funded by the State of Hessen (1.2013-3.2015).
+He has served as member of the Consultative Working Group of ESMA’s Investor Protection and Intermediaries Standing Committee (2015-2017), as Director of the Center for Financial Studies for two terms (1.2010-12.2015), and he has been Founding Director of SAFE, a multi-million center of excellence on a Sustainable Architecture for Finance in Europe (1.2013-3.2015).

 Haliassos received a B.A. from Cambridge University, and a Ph.D. from Yale University in 1987 under the supervision of Nobel Laureate James Tobin.
 Prior to joining the faculty of Goethe University Frankfurt in 2004, he was a faculty member at the University of Maryland, and then at the University of Cyprus, where he also served as Deputy Dean of the School of Economics and Business.
 He has held visiting appointments inter alia at the European University Institute in the Chair of Finance and Consumption, and at the Center of Studies in Economics and Finance (CSEF).
 In addition to having received various teaching prizes, he has been actively engaged in curriculum development, including the design and launch of the Master's Program in Money and Finance (MMF) at Goethe University.